$ Minimal cost

 The faculty identify the role of the graduate from the degree program, as an entry level professional nurse, is to provide quality and safe care to meet the 14 basic human needs as identified by Virginia Henderson.
 To do so, the graduate as a professional nurse will utilize critical thinking, collaborate with other health care professionals, communicate effectively with patients and families, advocate for patients, and utilize healthcare technology.
 This nurse will also practice ethically and within the legal parameters of the state’s scope of practice in a variety of settings.
 In addition, this nurse will continue to engage in professional development to enhance his or her role as a nurse and to facilitate lifelong learning.
 The Best Care College Associate of Science Degree in Registered Nursing can serve as a stepping-stone to further education as a BSN or higher.

-- Upon completion of the Associate of Science in Registered Nursing Degree, the graduate will:
+Upon completion of the Associate of Science in Registered Nursing LPN to RN program the student will:

-- Interrelate theories and concepts from nursing, humanities, biological and social sciences in the care of diverse individuals, families and communities.
+- Interrelate theories and concepts from nursing, humanities, and biological and social sciences in the care of diverse individuals, families, and communities.

-- Engage in personal and professional development activities that enhance the role of the nurse and facilitate life-long learning.
+- Engage in personal and professional development activities to help facilitate life-long learning.

 - Incorporate select health information technology in the practice of nursing to make informed clinical decisions.